Dutch Oven Chicken and Dumplings

 Sprinkle in the flour.
 Use your spoon to stir it to coat all the ingredients, and cook for 2-3 minutes.

-Pour in the stock.
+Pour in the chicken broth.
 Bring to a boil, and let the liquid thicken.
-This wil take about 10-15 minutes.
+This will take about 10-15 minutes.

 Add the peas, then make the dumpling dough.